What Should I Know Before Starting Testosterone Therapy?

 2. A physical examination

 You should have your testosterone levels checked at least twice, preferably in the morning when levels are highest.
 The Endocrine Society considers a total testosterone level below 300 nanograms per deciliter (ng/dL) as generally low.
+Clinicians also look for underlying health issues and other factors that may explain symptoms before prescribing TRT.

 Your healthcare provider will also assess your prostate health, usually through a prostate-specific antigen (PSA) test and a digital rectal exam.
 This assessment is important because TRT can potentially affect prostate health.